remult/remult/docs/tutorials/vue/README.md

 The server is now running and listening on port 3002. `tsx` is watching for file changes and will restart the server when code changes are saved.

 The default "Vue" app main screen should be available at the default Vite dev server address http://127.0.0.1:5173.

+### Remove Vue default styles

+The vue default styles won't fit our todo app.
+If you'd like a nice-looking app, replace the contents of `src/assets/main.css` with [this CSS file](https://raw.githubusercontent.com/remult/vue-express-starter/master/src/assets/main.css).
+Otherwise, you can simply **delete the contents of `src/assets/main.css`**.

 ### Setup completed